 - Get alerts for problems or errors before they affect users.

-- Create custom dashboards for important metrics.
+- Create custom for important metrics.

 View logs for your APM and infrastructure data:

 You can bring your logs and application's data together to make troubleshooting easier and faster.
 No need to switch to another UI page.

 - With logs in context, you can see log messages related to your errors and traces directly in your app's UI.

 - You can also see logs in context of your infrastructure data, such as Kubernetes clusters.